INTERNATIONAL COOPERATION

 INTERNATIONAL ACADEMIC WEEK (IAW)

-International Academic Week 2025: A Week of Dialogue, Discovery and Global Connection
+International Academic Week 2026: A Week of Academic Exchange, Innovation and International Cooperation

-EKA University of Applied Sciences has successfully concluded International Academic Week 2025 (IAW2025, April) — an inspiring five-day journey of academic collaboration, cross-cultural exchange, and meaningful conversations about the future of education, business, law, and society.
+EKA University of Applied Sciences has successfully concluded International Academic Week 2026 (IAW2026) — an inspiring five-day programme of academic exchange, international cooperation, and meaningful dialogue that brought together students, academic staff, and international partners in Riga.
+The event took place from 20 to 24 April 2026.

 Throughout the week:

-IAW2025 was more than an event — it was a platform for connecting minds, building partnerships, and creating shared knowledge that will continue to grow long after this week.
+IAW2026 was more than an academic event — it was a platform for connecting people, ideas, and institutions, and for strengthening international partnerships that will continue to grow beyond this week.

-We thank all participants, partners, moderators, and organizers who made this week an inspiring success.
+We thank all participants, guest lecturers, partners, moderators, and organisers who made this week such a meaningful and inspiring success.

 See you next year!